 Joseph is my husband.
-On our first date he nervously told me his life story, continuously pulling at his sleeves to hide the ink of bad decisions made during his teenage years as a black skinhead.
 The little boy seen in Hard To Place is our son.
 The images in the book provide a visual alternative to the official, master narrative of child welfare that many mixed-race children are imprisoned by.

 Self Published, 2016